defikids/defikids-dapp/README.md

 3. The child can view the remaining duration at anytime
 4. The child can only withdraw their initial stake once the duration has elapsed.
 5. The reward is calculated at 5% of the inital times the duration.
-6. The reward is Alloacte tokens.
+6. The reward is Allocate tokens.